-FM #: 405270-1 Commitment Title: Gopher Tortoi se Commitment Made To: FFWCC Environmental Commitment: Yes Status: Transmitted To Construction Affects Any Other Environmental Commit tment: Implementation Discipline: Construction Commitment Approval Date: Transmittal Date: Commitment Description: habitat to prevent the gopher tortoises, corridor, from entering the right of way us) - Some special fencing will be evaluated for the le which are abundant in the sandhills and particularly and potentially being killed.
-The fencing should be in resh Water Fish Commission (FGFWFC) will determin concentrated in areas of the power line place prior to the onset of will be utilized prior to construction.
+FM #: 405270-1 Commitment Title: Gopher Tortoise Commitment Made To: FFWCC Environmental Commitment: Yes Status: Transmitted To Construction Affects Any Other Environmental Commitment: Implementation Discipline: Construction Commitment Approval Date: Transmittal Date: Commitment Description: habitat to prevent the gopher tortoises nus) - Some special fencing will be evaluated for the les, which are abundant in the sandhills and particularly or and potentially being killed.
+The fencing should be in concentrated in areas of the power line will be utilized prior to construction.